Climate — Climate control v3 Configuration v3.3

 Printed circuit board and description

-Typical board size is 92x92mm.
+Typical board size is 92x92mm .

-The fan SelfFan is controlled directly from the board U=5V, Imax=200mA.
+The SelfFan fan is controlled directly from the board U=5V, Imax=200mA .

 Universal!
 The designed board provides for partial placement of elements.
-For example, if you do not plan to use any sensor or device, you can not solder their radio components.
+For example, if you do not plan to use any sensor or device, then you can not solder their radio components.

 Schematic diagram